Asynchronous Capacity per Unit Cost: Proofs of Results

+The obtained codebook is thus essentially of constant composition, {\it{i.e.}}, each symbol appears roughly the same number of times across codewords.
+Moreover, by construction all codewords in the random ensemble have cost as $n\rightarrow \infty$.

 The sequential typicality decoder operates as follows.
-At time $t$, for all $m\in\{1,2,\ldots,2^B\}$, the typicality decoder computes the empirical distributions induced by $C(m)$ and the $N$ output symbols $Y_{t-N+1}^t$.\footnote{We use here capital letters to denote codewords to emphasize that they are randomly generated.} If there is a unique message $m$ for which\footnote{$||\cdot ||$ refers to the $L_1$-norm.} the decoder stops and declares that message $m$ was sent.
-If more than one codeword is typical, the decoder stops and declares one of the corresponding messages at random.\footnote{The notion of typicality we use is often referred to as `strong typicality' in the literature.} If no codeword is typical at time $t$, the decoder moves one step ahead and repeats the procedure based on $Y^{t+1}_{t-N+2}$.
+At time $t$, for each $m\in\{1,2,\ldots,2^B\}$, it computes the empirical distributions

+induced by $c^n(m)$ and the $n$ output symbols $y_{t-n+1}^t$.
+If there is a unique message $m$ for which the decoder stops and declares that message $m$ was sent.
+If more than one codeword is typical, the decoder stops and declares one of the corresponding messages uniformly at random.\footnote{The notion of typicality we use is often referred to as ``strong typicality'' in the literature.} If no codeword is typical at time $t$, the decoder moves one step ahead and repeats the procedure based on $Y^{t+1}_{t-n+2}$.
+If the decoder reaches time $A+n-1$ and no codeword is typical, then it declares a randomly and uniformly chosen message.

+We first compute the error probability averaged over codebooks and messages.
+Suppose message $m$ is transmitted.
+The error event that the decoder declares some specific message $m'\ne m$ can be decomposed as\footnote{Notice that the decoder outputs a message with probability one by time $A+n-1$.}